 - Emoji and Extended unicode on the Archive: Due to interactions between the database software and the code framework we use, the Archive does not support any Unicode characters past ✏ (U#9999 U+270F).
 This includes some language scripts and many common emoji.
-Using one of these characters in a work or comment will cause the rest of the text to be cut off.
-Our coders are aware of the issue, but we do not have a workaround at this time.
+Using one of these characters in a work or comment will cause a 500 error and the work or comment will be unable to be posted.
+Our coders are aware of the issue and are working to upgrade the database to support these characters.

 - Imports from FF.net: Imports of works hosted on fanfiction.net are currently not supported, as FF.net has blocked the Archive from accessing their site - see this post on FF.net problems for more information.

 - Imports from other sites: due to issues with the page layout, our parser is unable to interpret the content on pages from several other sites, including tumblr.com, Quotev.com, Adultfanfiction.net, and Wattpad.com, as well as files publicly shared at Google Drive/Google Docs, Word Online, and DropBox.
 This causes the import to immediately fail and generate an "error 500".
 Our best suggestion is to copy the content directly from the page and paste it into the Rich Text editor.